madisonflaget/120-work/hw-3/readme.md

 3) I had a issue that puzzled me for a bit.
 When I was writing the draw function in my sketch file, I somehow changed the setup function to a draw function.
 I know this because it was displaying just fine before I started the draw function.
 I'm sure that I just hit a wrong hotkey somehere.
 I didn't need to post about it because I ended up finding my error myself.

-4) I saw the moving shaping shape at the top of the ["p5.js site"](https://p5js.org/) and really want to learn to make stuff like that.
+4) I saw the moving shaping shape at the top of the [p5.js site](https://p5js.org/) and really want to learn to make stuff like that.
 It intrigued me.
 I'm sure that's too advanced right now but I am looking forward to it

-5) Benji0130 was the last issue posted so I tried to answer ["his question"](https://github.com/Montana-Media-Arts/120_CreativeCoding_Fall2017/issues/35).
+5) Benji0130 was the last issue posted so I tried to answer [his question](https://github.com/Montana-Media-Arts/120_CreativeCoding_Fall2017/issues/35).
 He was super vague and therefore hard to help.
 I did think I made a good simile to explain pushing to Github.